runonbitcoin/walleteering/guide/02-purse.md

 ## The pay() method

 The job of the `pay()` method is to make the transaction acceptable to miners.
-It does this by adding inputs and outputs to raise its fee and then it should sign these inputs.
-If the transaction is not paid for successfully, it cannot be broadcast.
-The first step is to establish a two-way connection between the adapter and your wallet.
+It does this by adding inputs and outputs to raise its fee and then sign those new inputs.
+There are two parameters passed to `pay()`, `txhex` and `spent`.

+`txhex` is the partial transaction that Run builds.
+You should inflate this transaction into an object to add additional inputs and outputs.
+The [bsv library](https://github.com/moneybutton/bsv), while optional, is capable of inflating the hex transaction via

+    new bsv.Transaction(txhex)

+and converting it back to hex again via

+    tx.toString('hex')

+The second parameter is called `spent` and it's the total amount of satoshis spent as inputs in the transaction.
+Where as output amounts are part of the transaction, input amounts are not, so you may use this value to void having to do UTXO lookups when calculating the miner fee.
+Finally, the return value from `pay()` is the paid transaction in hex format again.

+To implement `pay()`, the first step is to establish a two-way connection between the adapter and your wallet.

 ### Set up two-way communication

-While in theory we could do everything in the `pay()` method itself, to hide private keys and other secrets, it's better if this work is actually done in the wallet so that application never has a chance to see private keys.
-There are many types of wallets and the details will depend on your wallet.
-Wallet-space may be a hidden `iframe`, a web server, a browser extension, or even a hardware device.
-Communication is likely to be asyncronous, so you'll notice the `pay()` method is an async method.
+While in theory we could do everything in the `pay()` method itself, to hide private keys and other secrets, it's better if the signing is perofrmed in the wallet so the application never has a chance to see the user's private keys.
+Wallets may be a hidden `iframe`, a web server, a browser extension, or even a hardware device.
+There are many types and the details will depend on your kind of wallet.
+However, communication is likely to be asyncronous, so you'll notice the `pay()` method is an async method.

 ![Communication Flow](assets/communication_flow.png)